Everglades National Park | SLOUGH SLOG WET WALK

 Larger cypress trees grow in the cypress dome area in the Royal Palm unit of Everglades National Park

-After listening to what the tour guide has to say, you’ll have a few minutes to walk around on your own before the group heads back to the road.
+After listening to what the tour guide has to say, you’ll have a few minutes to walk around on your own before the group heads back to the road where the tour started.

 Slough Slog participants walk around in the cypress dome area, Everglades National Park